HazAnwar/TypeScript-React-Express-Boilerplate/README.md

 ### `yarn start:webapp`

-and also
+to get the front-end of the application running (`src/client`) and also

 ### `yarn start:server`

-in the root folder of each terminal session respectively.
+to get the server of the application running (`src/server`) in the root folder of each terminal session respectively.

 ## Run App in Production Mode